Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 1/5
-**Excellent - Outstanding**
+**Poor - Needs significant revision**

-The fake clues directly point to the other choices: one focuses on medicine (penicillin) and another on communication/connection (printing press, potentially the internet).
-They avoid the actual answer.
+The fake clues are ineffective.
+Neither clue points convincingly to any of the *incorrect* answer choices ('Apollo 13', 'The Wright Brothers' First Flight').
+The first clue ('historical battle...') suggests a military conflict, and the second ('individual's journey...') suggests a spiritual quest, neither of which aligns with the given options.
+They do not misdirect players toward plausible wrong options from the list.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices